Take part in TGC’s Read the Bible initiative, where we’re encouraging Christians and churches to read together through God’s Word in a year.

 Further, as the apostle explains elsewhere, God has forever “[canceled] the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross” (Col. 2:13–14).
 The demands of the Mosaic law code—which cried out for our condemnation—died with King Jesus at Calvary.

-Now, does this mean Christians have no moral obligations whatsoever?
+Now, writing from a baptistic, new-covenant-theology perspective, am I saying that Christians have no moral obligations whatsoever?
 Not at all.
 Though we aren’t bound to the law of Moses, we are subject to what the New Testament calls “the law of Christ”—a moral norm encapsulated by sacrificial love (Gal.
 6:2; see also 1 Cor.
 9:21).
+And the moral norms of the law are not irrelevant to the law of Christ; they are included in it.
+If anything, they’re just intensified.
 As Jesus told his disciples, “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another” (John 13:34).

 Any attempt to revert to old-covenant living is a vain effort to turn back the redemptive-historical clock.